-- those to be measured subsequently at fair value through profit or loss, and - those measured at amortised cost.
+- those to be measured subsequently at fair value through profit or loss, and b) Initial recognition and measurement

+- those measured at amortised cost.

 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.